 To drink: A port will be just fine, Recioto della Valpolicella as well, and Amarone if you want drier but equally powerful wine.

-Parmigiano Reggiano is a hard, crumbly cheese from unpasteurized skimmed milk from cows that are fed on grass and hay.
+Parmigiano Reggiano is a hard, crumbly cheese from raw skimmed milk from cows that are fed on grass and hay.
 Can only be produced in the area around Parma, Reggio Emilia, Modena and Bologna (all in Emilia-Romagna), and Mantova in Lombardy.
 Also known as Parmesan colloquially.
 Parmigiano Reggiano DOP has protection from the EU (AOP).
 All cheeses are checked after one year of maturation, and those that are approved get a stamp.
 The others are sold as second class.
 The most common age is two years, but have personally tasted six years old.
-Intense sweet and nutty flavor.
+Intense sweet and nutty flavor, with hints of baby sick.
 Parmigiano Reggiano is also much used for cooking.
 Grated.
-Parmigiano Reggiano is lactose free.
 Mainstream i Italy, fairly exotic in the rest of the world.
+Most often the cheese is made with with milk from Holstein cows, look for varieties made with milk from Vacche Rosse, Bianca Modenese or Bruna Italiana, though.
+They are the best.

-To drink: I would prefer an Amarone.
-The more mature cheese the more mature Amarone to speak.
-But white will also do.
+To drink: I would prefer a Barolo.
+The more mature cheese the more mature the wine.
+But white will also do , we are talking upper class Burgundy.

 A cheese made from skimmed cow’s milk.
 The milk was separated and the cream was used to churn butter.
 So Salva Cremasco is a cheese made from excess milk.
 Hence the name Salvatore coming of salvare (to save in Italian). they saved the surplus skimmed milk and made as a cheese from it.
 A DOP (AOP) cheese. hails from the area just east of Milan in southern Lombardy.
 Unpasteurized, but there is a pasteurized version too.
 Matured at least for 30 days, but can be matured up to a year.
 Compact, relatively dry, ivory colored paste, almost without holes.
 A certain sharpness as young turning into a more rich and full flavor with age.
 Try a ripe pear with it.
 I was also recommended a chutney made of green tomatoes.